HarlandClarke/HC-Dev/README.md

 #### port
 Defines the proxy port which should host the local dev server site

+#### validateCerts
+Indicates if the certificate chain should be validated or not

+#### changeOrigin
+Changes the origin of the host header to the target URL

+#### autoRewrite
+Rewrites the location host/port on (301/302/307/308) redirects based on requested host/port.

 #### agent
 Defines the proxy agent which should be used for all requests.
 Useful for situations where you are behind a corporate proxy